srisadhan/Research_diary_HILS/README.rst

 - makeindex
 - packages used in templates/research_diary.sty

-Tested on a Fedora Linux system, and should work on most Linux variants.
+Tested on a Fedora 23 Linux system, and should work on most Linux variants.

 Usage
 =====

 .. code:: bash

-    usage: ./journal.sh options
+    usage: ./calliope.sh options

-    Master script file that provides utilities to maintain a journal using LaTeX.
+    Master script file that provides functions to maintain a journal using LaTeX.

     OPTIONS:
     -h  Show this message and quit